Niro646/Product-Manager-REStful-Web-Services/README.md

        POST localhost:6000/api/product/add
 > [!NOTE]
-> possible raw data for you to try:
+> possible raw data for you to enter in the Body section of Request:
 > {
     "name":"mass effect 1",
     "unitPrice":"50",